 Solar PV experienced a remarkable development within a period of 10 years, increasing from only 8.7 GW in 2007 to 384 GW in 2017.
-In 2017, the three largest installation were from Asia, where China contributed 53 GW, India at 9.6 GW and Japan at 7 GW (IRENA, 2018).
+In 2017, the three largest installations was from Asia, where China contributed 53 GW, India at 9.6 GW and Japan at 7 GW (IRENA, 2018).

 2. Battery Storage

 Battery as energy storage has many advantages such as flexibility, scalability, and applicability.
-For that reason, battery is becoming a new trend in renewable energy (RE) development, where researches and commercialisation of battery is spreading everywhere.
+For that reason, the battery is becoming a new trend in renewable energy (RE) development, where researches and commercialisation of battery are spreading everywhere.

 3. Electric Vehicles

 Since 2012, electric vehicles (EV) have been used worldwide.
-EV are projected to disrupt current energy landscape in various sectors, by transforming power utilities, after-sales service of automotive industry, oil and gas industries, automotive markets and many others.
-With the inclusion of solar PV rooftop, advanced battery technology and renewable charging infrastructure, EV are the top enablers to reduce more emission.
+EV is projected to disrupt current energy landscape in various sectors, by transforming power utilities, after-sales service of the automotive industry, oil and gas industries, automotive markets and many others.
+With the inclusion of solar PV rooftop, advanced battery technology and renewable charging infrastructure, EV is the top enablers to reduce more emission.

-EV have been sold with super quick charging solutions to many countries in Europe and North America since 2012 (Cambridge Service Alliance, 2015).
+EV has been sold with super-quick charging solutions to many countries in Europe and North America since 2012 (Cambridge Service Alliance, 2015).
 Until 2015, United States of America has the largest stock of electric cars.
 However, China then surpassed it by doubling its EV stock thus flooding the global market with 650 thousand EV units.

 Featured photo credit: Wharton University, Pennsylvania